-Control, Customize, or Get Info about Your Windows 10 PC
+Control, Customize, or Get Info about Your Windows 10 or 11 PC

 Free Tools that come with Windows

 Operating a Windows PC is not really that hard.
 Once you learn how to use the mouse or touchpad and the keyboard properly the rest is relatively straightforward.
 However if you need to change the way your PC works or you experience a computer glitch you may find that these freely available Windows 10 applets and tools can be very helpful.
-No downloads are necessary since they are all a part of the Windows 10 Operating System.
+No downloads are necessary since they are all a part of the Windows 10 and the Windows 11 Operating Systems.

 WINDOWS PC SETTINGS

 PC Settings was added to the Windows operating system in Windows 8.
 It was expanded to include more of the Control Panel applets and functions with the advent of Windows 10, and now with Windows 11.
-Microsoft has said that eventually all of the functions of the Control Panel will be moved over to Windows 10 PC Settings format.
+Microsoft has said that eventually all of the functions of the Control Panel will be moved over to Windows 11 PC Settings format.
 Over all, PC Settings has proven to be relatively simple to understand and to use.

 Warning: Using PC Settings can change the way Windows works radically.
-Be careful when changing Windows settings.
+Pay Attention and Be careful when changing Windows settings.
 This applies to many of the included Windows tools.

 There are lots of Sub-Menus/Settings in the PC Settings application.
 Each of the main settings has its own window, with its own sub-menus or settings.

 Below is the Windows Update and Security Settings window that shows its own list of sub-menus/settings on the left.